dronavallipranav/rust-obfuscator/README.md

 # Rust-Obfuscator

-`rust-obfuscator` is a set of tools designed to automatically obfuscate Rust source code by automatically inserting procedural macros or by (optionally) providing the obfuscation in the source code directly.
+`rust-obfuscator` is a set of tools designed to automatically obfuscate Rust source code by inserting procedural macros or by (optionally) providing the obfuscation in the source code directly.
 For more fine-grained obfuscation a procedural macro library [cryptify](https://crates.io/crates/cryptify) is also provided.

 ## Currently Supported
 1. string literal encryption